Library for working with fixed-point numbers in SystemVerilog

 Going up one level to the outer block, observe that a special macro `PASS_REAL is needed to pass parameter information for the fixed-point signals a, b, and c into the inner module.
 The syntax of `PASS_REAL is meant to mimick using dot-notation to connect signals to a module instance; that is, the name of the port on the inner module comes first, followed by the name of the local signal.
 Finally, note that fixed-point signals are wired up in the I/O list using standard dot notation.

 Suppose you want to bundle svreal signals into an interface.
-This might make it easier to pass around groups of fixed-point numbers, or allow you to pass digital control signals along with the fixed point numbers.
+This might make it easier to pass around groups of real numbers, or allow you to pass digital control signals along with the fixed point numbers.
 This task can be achieved using a set of special svreal macros.

 Here's the simplest such interface, containing a single svreal signal and nothing else: